Author | Chatmeter TeamDate Posted | March 18, 2024

 4. Fill out the ‘Report Review’ form.
 This asks you to choose why you’re reporting the review.
 Pick the option that best matches why the review violates Google’s guidelines, and click submit.

 However, if the review is a more serious violation and breaks local laws — like slander, defamation, or copyright infringements — you should click “Report a legal issue” instead.
+This will take you to a different form where Google will walk you through the process for reporting content for legal issues.

 Flag a Review in Google Search